Blog Post December 5, 2025 | 15 minute read

 Lifecycle tracking from cradle to grave

-This is not just about traditional product information management.
-You are essentially creating a biography for every product that follows it from raw materials through manufacturing, distribution, use and eventual disposal.
+DPP requires tracking products across their entire lifecycle.
+This extends far beyond traditional product information management.
+You are essentially creating a biography for every product that follows it from raw materials through manufacturing, distribution, use and eventual end-of-life disposal.

 The data architecture implications are massive.
-You need systems that can ingest data from suppliers, manufacturers, logistics providers – even customers.
-Across this vast ecosystem, you need to ensure data integrity, and of course, all data needs to be easily accessible for regulators and consumers.
+You need high-quality product management systems that can ingest data from suppliers, manufacturers, logistics providers – even customers.
+Across this vast ecosystem, you need to ensure data integrity, and of course, all data must be easily accessible for regulators and consumers.

 Carbon footprint integration challenges